peterokwara/sveltekit-paystack/README.md

 # SvelteKit Paystack SaaS Boilerplate

-Hujambo fellow developer!
+Hello, fellow developer!
 So, you're thinking of leaving that 9-5, or maybe you've got a brilliant idea for a side hustle.
 You want to build a Software as a Service (SaaS) business, but the starting line seems so far away.
 This boilerplate is for you.

 This isn't just a collection of files; it's a launchpad.
 It's designed to handle one of the most complex parts of any SaaS: getting paid.
 We've built a complete, realistic user authentication and payment flow using the power of **SvelteKit 5** and the reliability of **Paystack**, with a focus on the Kenyan market (using KES).